Best gaming console in 2023

 It is worth nothing that the console’s storage may become an issue if you buy lots of digital games, however.
 Although the console comes packed in with 667.2GB of usable space out of the box, which does sound quite large, this will fill up very quickly given the large file sizes of many of the best PS5 games.
 Picking something up from our guide to the best SSD for PS5 can go a long way to help alleviate this issue.

-A new PS5 model is on the horizon, though, intended to replace both the digital and disc version of the base model.
-This revision is much slimmer, has a slightly more appealing design, and provides an option to purchase a detachable Ultra HD Blu-Ray disc drive down the line.
-Read our full breakdown of the new model releasing in November to learn more.
+A new PS5 model is out now, too, which has effectively replaced the digital and disc version of the base model.
+This revision is much slimmer, has a slightly more appealing design, and provides an option to purchase a detachable Ultra HD Blu-Ray disc drive.
+Read our full breakdown of all the differences in the new model to learn more.

 Best performance gaming console